MusTaco/Red2YT/README.md

 --- Future Goals ---

-- Take content from Reddit using reddit API
+- Retrieve content from Reddit using PRAW
 - Make it into a video
 - Merge video with a game in the background
 - Upload to youtube